-- Determine a theme of a story, drama, or poem from text details. - Determine how the speaker in a poem reflects upon a topic. - Use punctuation to separate items. - Summarize a text.
+- Determine a theme of a story, drama, or poem from text details.

+- Determine how the speaker in a poem reflects upon a topic.

+- · Use punctuation to separate items.

+- Summarize a text.

+- Develop imagination.

+- · Respond in character during a scene.

+- · Communicate meaning through body and voice.

+- · Demonstrate audience skills.